mhnarfth/netgroup/content/authors/admin/_index.md

 ---
 # Display name
-title: Network Research Group
+title: Byrav Ramamurthy

 # Full Name (for SEO)
-first_name: Netgroup
+first_name: Byrav
 last_name: Byrav Ramamurthy

 # Is this the primary user of the site?